ENSURING OUR NATION’S MILITARY READINESS AND PROTECTING INDIANA’S NATURAL HERITAGE

 SISL supports sustainable land management of farms and forests by connecting private landowners with available resources and programs.

-Encouraging sustainable compatible land uses near our military installations will help keep farms and forests healthy and productive, improve water quality, and provide important habitat.
+Encouraging sustainable compatible land uses near our military installations will help keep farms and forests healthy and productive, improve water quality, and provide necessary ecosystem services.

-Healthy working and natural landscapes adjacent to our military bases make our local economies stronger.
+Healthy working and natural landscapes surrounding our military installations and ranges make our local economies stronger.

 How can you join the effort to conserve our natural resources while supporting our military?